codeigniter4/shield/docs/references/authorization.md

 ## Defining Available Permissions

 All permissions must be added to the `AuthGroups` config file, also.
 A permission is simply a string consisting of a scope and action, like `users.create`.
 The scope would be `users` and the action would be `create`.
+A scope can have sub-scopes, as in `forum.posts.delete`, where the scope is `forum`, the sub-scope is `posts`, and the action associated with this permission is `delete`.
 Each permission can have a description for display within UIs if needed.

 ```php
 public array $permissions = [